 Engagement data is available for all messages sent via push.
 The bar chart includes engagement data for 12 hours following a message being sent.
-By default, the chart displays Direct Engagement for the message sent, e.g., a direct open on a mobile app or a click on a web notification.
+By default, the chart displays Direct Engagement for the message sent, e.g., a direct open on an app or a click on a web notification.
 Check the boxes to see additional information:

 Channel Breakdown: Displays the chart data broken down by channel, e.g., iOS, Android, and Web.

 Attributed Engagement: Displays the message's total engagement attributed to the notification.
 For messages sent to mobile app platforms, this uses our Influenced Opens metric.
 For messages sent to a web browser, this uses our Attributed Web Sessions metric.
 See definitions at the end of this document.

 The chart remembers your selected preferences.
 If you visit a message report and enable Channel Breakdown, the next report you view will default to this presentation as well.

 - Engagement Channels

 Following the bar chart are metrics tables for channels, and also for In-App Message and Message Center (Rich Page), if included in the message.

 Channel: Notification sends and engagement metrics by channel.